Resources and Real-Time Constraints in Embedded Systems

 Dynamic memory allocation at runtime has always been a high-risk operation in embedded systems:

-Mature embedded systems typically adopt:
+Mature embedded systems usually adopt:

-- One-time allocation during the startup phase
+- One-time allocation during the startup phase.

-- Memory pools / object pools
+- Memory pools / object pools.

-- Completely static memory models
+- Completely static memory models.

 }